fractal161/fractal161.github.io/docs/_posts/2023-08-23-so-many-gg-codes.md

 #### Improving to XNEOOGEX

 Before we get to the gotcha, here's a brief history of `XNEOOGEX`.
 It was created around July 11, 2019 by [Kirby703][kirby].
-The earliest mention of it in the [Classic Tetris Monthly][ctm] discord dates August 8, 2019, but in a message copy-pasted from another discord server which has since been deleted.
-Over a period of months, it gradually grew more popular because of its slight technical correctness over `ENEOOGEZ`, and also because it had lots of X's which sounds cool i guess.
+The earliest mention of it in the [Classic Tetris Monthly][ctm] discord dates December 14, 2019.[^XNEOOGEX] Over a period of months, it gradually grew more popular because of its slight technical correctness over `ENEOOGEZ`, and also because it had lots of X's which sounds cool i guess.

 Some time later, a new trend towards `XNAOOK` was formed, which is the version of `XNEOOGEX` without the compare byte.
 For NES Tetris, 6 and 8 letter codes work exactly the same, and it takes less time to enter 6 letters than it does for 8, and enough people cared about the slight efficiency boost.
 An exact date for this is unclear; the earliest I can find is a message from Kibi Byte sent on pi day of 2020.

-{% include figure.html image="/assets/1148-gg-codes/first-xnaook.png" caption="Game Genie code screen" width="600" %}
+{% include figure.html image="/assets/so-many-gg-codes/first-xnaook.png" caption="Game Genie code screen" width="600" %}

 So, where does `ENEOOGEZ` go wrong?
 Well, let's slightly modify our example from earlier and say we're adding `9,000` points to a score of `1,499,501`, which is stored using the bytes `0x01, 0x95, 0xE9`.
 Going through the same motions, the highest byte of the score is `0xF0`, so when this is compared to `0xF0` on line `0x9C88`, we don't get a "less than" result, and we don't take the branch!
 The consequence of this is that we go from `1,499,501` to `999,999`; definitely not ideal.
 At the time, nobody was capable of getting anywhere close to 1.5 million, so this didn't really matter, but nowadays it's been reached by dozens of people.